mike182uk/alfred-snpt/README.md

 npm install -g snpt-alfred-workflow
 ```

-Build the workflow:
+Build the workflow by running:

 ```
 snpt-alfred-workflow
 ```

-After you have built the workflow you should see a file called `Snpt.alfredworkflow` in the current directory.
+After you have built the workflow you should see a file called `Snpt.alfredworkflow` in the directory you ran the above command in.
 Double click this file to import it into Alfred.

 ## Usage